pawelgodula/kaggle-dsb-2019/README.md

 How?
 Below is the sample “user image” that we fed to the neural network:
 ![user image for nn](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/homecredit-user-image-for-nn.png)

-You can see on the image above that we created a single vector of user characteristics coming from different data sources for every month of user history, going as far as 96 months into the past (8 years was a cutoff in most data sources).
+One can see in the image above that we created a single vector of user characteristics coming from different data sources for every month of user history, going as far as 96 months into the past (8 years was a cutoff in most data sources).
 Then we stacked those vectors and created a very sparse “user image”.

 We used the following CONV NN architecture :

 ![NN architecture](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/homecredit_nn_architecture.png)

-This model scored 0.72 AUC on cv, without any features from the current application.
+This model scored 0.72 AUC on CV, without any features from the current application.
 It trained rather quickly = around 30 mins on GTX 1080.
 We have put oof predictions from this model as a feature into our LGBM model, which gave us around 0.001 on CV (an improvement on an already very strong model with >3000 features) and 0.001 on LB.
 This means that the network was able to extract some information on top of >3000 hand-crafted features.

 ### 2. Using nested models
 One of the things that bothered us throughout the competition was the somehow arbitrary nature of various group-bys that we performed on data.
 For example, we supposed that an overdue installment 5 years ago is less important than 1 month ago, but what is the exact relationship?
-Traditional way is to test different thresholds using cv score, but there is also a way for the model to figure it out.
+The traditional way is to test different thresholds using a cv score, but there is also a way for the model to figure it out.

 In order to explain our approach, I will use an example of installment_payments data source.
 What we did:

-Add a “TARGET” column to installment_payments, by merging on SK_ID_CURR with application_train Run a lgbm model to predict which records have 0 or 1 target.
+Add a `“TARGET”` column to installment_payments, by merging on SK_ID_CURR with application_train Run a LGBM model to predict which records have 0 or 1 target.
 This step allows a model to abstract “what type of behavior in installment payments generally leads to default in loan in current_application”.
-You can see in the example below, that the same “fraudulent” behavior (like missing money = installment amount - payment amount) a long time ago received a lower score compared to more recent similar behavior.
-We concluded then that the model learned to identify fraudulent behavior at the “behavior” level (without the need to aggregate or set time thresholds)
+You can see in the example below, that the same “fraudulent” behavior (like `missing money = installment amount - payment amount`) a long time ago received a lower score compared to more recent similar behavior.
+We concluded then that the model learned to identify fraudulent behavior at the “behavior” level (without the need to aggregate or set time thresholds).

 ![Nested models predictions](https://github.com/pawelgodula/kaggle-homecredit/blob/main/images/homecredit-nested-image.png)

 To the best of our knowledge as seasoned Kagglers, this is a unique approach to using LGBM to encode the temporal importance of behaviors.

-From step 2 we receive a bunch of oof predictions for every SK_ID_CURR on row-level in installment payments.
-Then we can aggregate: min, max, mean, median, etc., and attach them as features to the main model.
+From step 2 we receive a bunch of OOF predictions for every SK_ID_CURR on row-level in installment payments.
+Then we can aggregate: `min, max, mean, median` etc., and attach them as features to the main model.
-We ran the same procedure on all data sources (previous application, credit card balance, pos cash balance, installment payments, bureau, bureau balance).
+We ran the same procedure on all data sources (`previous application, credit card balance, pos cash balance, installment payments, bureau, bureau balance`).
 OOF aggregated features on all of them added value, apart from Bureau Balance, which actually decreased cv and we didn’t use it in the end.
 We received very low auc on those “nested models”:

 - previous application: 0.63